Geometric optics approximation for the Einstein vacuum equations: Statement of the results

-In this article we don't prove the existence of the background solution $(g_0,F_0,u_0)$ on $\mathcal{M}$ since it follows from standard arguments.
-We will denote by $C_0$ any numerical constant depending on the background estimates stated here, that is depending on $\delta$,$N$, $R$ or $\mathfrak{z}$.
+\end{itemize} In this article we don't prove the existence of the background solution $(g_0,F_0,u_0)$ on $\mathcal{M}$, it follows from \cite{ChoquetBruhat2006} adapted to the null dust case.
+We will denote by $C_0$ any numerical constant depending on the background estimates stated here, that is depending on $\delta$, $N$, $R$ or $\mathfrak{z}$.

-\saut In addition to the usual coordinates on $[0,1]\times \R^3$ we will use a frame linked to the optical function $u_0$, i.e the null frame, which is defined as follows.
+\saut In addition to the usual coordinates on $[0,1]\times \R^3$ we will use a null frame attached to the optical function $u_0$, which we define as follows.
 We denote by $\mathcal{H}_u$ the level sets of $u_0$, i.e

 Since $u_0$ is a solution of the eikonal equation \eqref{eq u0}, each $\mathcal{H}_u$ is a null hypersurface generated by the geodesic vector field $L_0$.
 Thanks to \eqref{estim inf nabla u0} they induce a foliation of the spacetime.
 For $t\in[0,1]$ and $u$ in the image of $u_0$ we define the following 2-surfaces